vusatchy/ConvexPoligonDetection/README.md

 # ConvexPoligonDetection

 This application recognize regular and irregular poligon.
-Poligon created by connecting in inputting order and connecting last point with first one.
+Poligon created by connecting in points inputting order and connecting  last point with first one.

 Here some gif